 It's just that, whenever I write in my book, something strange always happens...

 I have finally come to grips with the fact that I am dying.
-My seizures are more frequent now, and for the past two months, I have had delusions of an angel and a demon following me around.
+My seizures are more frequent now, and for the past two months, I have had delusions of an angel and a devil following me around.

 The three of us walk along the dusty roads together: Azazel, the Prince of Darkness, Michael, the Archangel, and me, a writer, slowly losing his mind.